Hollywood writers strike nearing end. What’s next?

 WHEN WILL WRITERS AND SHOWS RETURN?

 But while the show’s joke writers will be free to return, many of their usual guests will not, with the ongoing actors strike bringing limits on such appearances.
-And the shows’ returns amid that second strike could prove controversial, as it did for the planned-then-axed resumptions of daytime shows including “The Drew Barrymore Show” and “The Talk.”
+The shows’ returns amid that second strike could prove controversial, as it did for the planned resumptions of daytime shows including “The Drew Barrymore Show” and “The Talk.”

 The actors union has on the whole taken a less ardent approach than the WGA has, however.
 Leaders of the Screen Actors Guild-American Federation of Television and Radio Artists have, for example, granted interim agreements allowing many non-studio productions to continue — something their Writers Guild counterparts refused to do — and they may not get in the way of attempts of shows to return.